The Mixer command is enabled whenever there's an audio track - it can even be brought up during playback.

 - Accessed by:

-All Mixer Board controls update the controls in their respective Track Control Panel and vice versa.
-For example, muting a track in the Mixer Board also mutes that track in the main tracks window.
+All Mixer controls update the controls in their respective Track Control Panels and vice versa.
+For example, muting a track in the Mixer also mutes that track in the main tracks window.

 The meters are post-fade, like the Meter Toolbars, such that they show the levels as modified by the track's gain/pan sliders and mute/solo buttons.
 Mono tracks show in both track meters, as in the Meter Toolbar.

 You can select a Mixer track by clicking its instrument image (or the Audacity logo if no instrument image is available).
 Selection of a track in Mixer is indicated by the blue background.
 In the example above it is the "Guitar Jimi" track that is selected.

 Deselect all tracks by clicking in the white strip at the bottom of the the Mixer, note that the shortcut Ctrl + Shift +A to deselect all tracks does not work in Mixer.

 - Holding Ctrl and clicking in a track's Track Strip toggles the selectedness of that track only.
 So if a track is not selected, Ctrl-clicking its Track Strip selects it, or deselects it if it is already selected.